 The Ariya first arrived in concept form back in 2019, with the production version showcased last summer.
-Now we've also seen the US model of this fully electric SUV, which is expected to launch towards the end of 2021.
-Here's everything you need to know about it.
+Now we've also seen the U.S. model of this fully electric SUV, which is expected to launch towards the end of 2021.
+Here's everything you need to know about the Nissan Ariya.

 - Everything we know about the Apple Car so far